 While Microsoft's latest gaming console, the Xbox One X, will be available on Nov.
 7, the philanthropists at Mountain Dew and Doritos are giving gamers a chance to win one through a location-based augmented reality version capture the flag.

 Dubbed "The Drop Zone," the event takes place in New York, Los Angeles, and Chicago the weekend of Nov.
-10. Players register for a location to capture with the requisite mobile app and deploy virtual offensive and defensive power-ups to find and control a virtual console.
+10. Players register for a location to capture with the requisite mobile app (available on the App Store and Google Play) and deploy virtual offensive and defensive power-ups to find and control a virtual console.

 "DEW and Doritos are known for providing gamers with unique ways to access exclusive gaming experiences.
 We're upping the ante with the introduction of The Drop Zone experience this fall.
 The augmented-reality capture-the-flag experience is going to be off the charts for gaming fans nationwide," said Ryan Matiyow, senior director of marketing at Doritos.